 • Barnes and Noble

-The route in this handy guidebook is described both ways, and given the connection with the West Highland Way at Fort William there is no reason why both trails shouldn’t be walked together in one long journey between Glasgow and Inverness, or vice versa.
+The route in this guidebook is described in both directions, and given the connection with the West Highland Way at Fort William there is no reason why both trails shouldn’t be walked together in one long journey between Glasgow and Inverness, or vice versa.

 We are always grateful to readers for information about any discrepancies between a guidebook and the facts on the ground.
 If you would like to send some information to us then please use our Feedback form.
 They will be published here following review by the author(s).